newrelic/docs-website/src/data-dictionary/events/WorkloadStatus/workloadGuid.md

 ---
 name: workloadGuid
 type: attribute
+units: ID
 events:
   - WorkloadStatus
 ---

-Unique ID of the workload.
+The New Relic-assigned GUID for a workload.